-Daily smoking and drinking may be associated with advanced brain age
+Daily drinking and smoking may be associated with modest increases

 Research has shown that certain lifestyle habits, such as heavy smoking and alcohol consumption, are associated with adverse effects in specific brain regions.
 However, it is unclear how smoking and alcohol consumption may be associated with brain age, especially when the whole brain is considered.